trytouca/trytouca/docs/docs/cli/Readme.md

 ```

-And if you no longer need a profile, you can simply remove it:
+And if you no longer need a profile, you can use `touca profile rm` to remove
+it:

 ```plaintext
 $ touca profile rm personal
 ```

-## Submit external files
+## Submitting external files

 :::note New